rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  and you'll probably have a high chance
 *  of that nightmare again, but if you keep doing that,
 *  once you've got that alternative ending,
-*  essentially what you're trying to do is,
+*  essentially what you're trying to do is every time
-*  every time you reactivate the memory
-*  of the trauma car crash,
+*  you reactivate the memory of the trauma car crash,
 *  and then you rehearse this alternate ending,
 *  it's like me going into the Word document,
 *  and editing the section that was really horrific and bad,
 *  and replacing it with something that's neutral,
-*  even positive, and over time,
+*  or even positive, and over time, then I sleep,
-*  then I sleep, and I will consolidate that memory,
+*  and I will consolidate that memory,
 *  and I'll come back the next day,
 *  and I'll do some more editing, and more updating,
 *  and time after time after time,